-To prevent a blocked duct, feed your baby frequently and make plans to pump or hand express if you know you will miss a feeding.
-A Happy Family Lactation Counselor can help you correct any feeding issues.
-If you suspect major feeding issues talk to your doctor.
+To prevent a blocked duct, feed your baby frequently and make plans to pump or hand express if you know you will miss a feeding.2,4 Take care to correct any feeding issues, such as latching problems, promptly by consulting a lactation consultant or your pediatrician.

 Avoid pressure across your chest

-Avoid underwire bras while you are lactating, and be mindful of any clothing, straps or activities (such as lying in a prone position) that may be putting pressure on your breasts repeatedly or for prolonged periods of time.
+Avoid underwire bras or tight sports bras.
+Be mindful of any clothing, straps, or activities (such as sleeping on your stomach) that may be putting pressure on your breasts repeatedly or for prolonged periods of time.2,6,

 Contact a lactation consultant